 When you finish exploring the area, you’re still just a few blocks from the neighbouring districts.
 Ride the funicular down to Lower Town and stretch your legs walking the hilly streets of Kaptol.

-Recommended hotels in Gornji Grad
+Recommended hotels in Gornji Grad (Upper Town)

 The small Gornji Grad area doesn’t offer a lot of options for accommodations.
 Most of the hotels skirt the outer edges of the neighbourhood, placing you close to the central public square and other attractions.